All Episodes

 They say they're going to, but they don't.

-They ask us for money, they ask us for votes.
+They ask us for votes.

-He was well spoken, and he said what matters with Trump is going to fight him.
+He was well spoken, and he said, what matters with Trump is going to fight him.

-I said, what about Cruz?
+I said, well, what about Cruz?

-Cruz just isn't gonna fight him.
+Cruz just isn't going to fight him.

 That's not what matters to me.